Skip to content

 ENVIRONMENT

-The OpenSSL library can be take some configuration parameters from the environment.
-Some of these variables are listed below.
-For information about specific commands, see openssl-engine(1), openssl-rehash(1), and tsget(1).
+The OpenSSL libraries can take some configuration parameters from the environment.

 For information about the use of environment variables in configuration, see "ENVIRONMENT" in config(5).